 ABOUT THE FESTIVAL

-The UK Film Festival London offers the largest cash prize in the UK (in the short film category).
+The UK Film Festival London offers the largest cash prize in the UK (for short film).

 The festival champions great films but is particularly seeking work from those filmmakers who might not yet have had a prestigious public screening of their work.

-Screening in the heart of London UKFF welcomes films of all types from all over the World - connecting up-and-coming filmmakers with more established names such as Judi Dench, Dustin Hoffman, James Corden, Bill Nighy and their most recent attendee – Timothy Spall.
+Screening in the heart of London UKFF welcomes films of all types from all over the World - connecting up-and-coming filmmakers with more established names such as Judi Dench, Dustin Hoffman, James Corden, Bill Nighy and their most recent attendees – Timothy Spall and Steven Berkoff.

 Category awards are given for Best Feature Film; Best Feature Documentary; Best Short Documentary; Best Animation; Best Music Video; Best British Short; Best International Short; Best Student Film; as well as special awards for excellence.